 Probiotics support good digestive health.
-As such, probiotic supplements are popular choices for individuals who suffer from gastrointestinal (GI) problems and want to keep the gut (and immune system) as healthy as possible.
+As such, probiotic supplements are popular choices for individuals who have gastrointestinal (GI) concerns and want to keep the gut (and immune system) as healthy as possible.

 What Are Probiotics?

 Probiotics (as dietary supplements) are live bacteria that are added to the existing bacteria which inhabits the human body (the microbiome).
 The “good” or beneficial bacteria help the bowel function properly and promote the growth of healthy bacteria within the GI tract.
-Good bacteria help the body produce vitamin B12, butyrate, and vitamin K2; eliminate fungi and yeast; and create enzymes that destroy harmful bacteria.
-Also, good bacteria have been shown to stimulate the secretion of immunoglobulin A (IgA) and regulatory T-cells that help modulate immune function.
+Good bacteria help the body produce vitamin B12, butyrate, and vitamin K2; and create enzymes that destroy bad bacteria.
+Also, good bacteria have been shown to stimulate the secretion of immunoglobulin A (IgA) and regulatory T-cells that help modulate (balance) immune function.

 Individuals are first exposed to beneficial bacteria as soon as they are born.
 All mammalian newborns receive probiotics as they pass through the mother’s birth canal.
 Then, a series of events begins inside the baby’s GI tract that leads to the colonization or proliferation of good bacteria.

 The optimal balance of good and bad bacteria is approximately 85% good and 15% bad, according to the American Nutrition Association.
 If this balance is disrupted and leans towards a higher percentage of bad bacteria, an individual’s gut health becomes compromised.
-This may lead to a number of health problems, including constipation, diarrhea, weight gain, and skin issues.
+This may lead to a number of health problems, including occasional constipation, diarrhea, weight gain, and skin issues.

 Probiotic supplements have been shown to foster the growth of good bacteria.
 They contain common strains such as Lactobacillus acidophilus, Lactobacillus rhamnosus, Bifidobacterium bifidum, Bifidobacterium longum, and Bifidobacterium lactis.

 Are Probiotic Supplements Necessary?

-A lack of good gut bacteria may cause an individual to experience bowel or digestive problems, frequent colds, flu, infections, and assorted skin issues.
+A lack of good gut bacteria may cause an individual to experience bowel or digestive issues.
 When these health issues become problematic, some people decide to incorporate probiotic-rich foods into their diets or use probiotic supplements.

 There are many benefits to supplementing with probiotics, and these benefits include: